liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 ![EE Only Feature](../../images/ee-feature-web.png)

-Liferay's Knowledge Base app provides a means for creating and organizing articles within a site.
-The knowledge base is perfect for creating and organizing information more formally than in a wiki.
+Liferay's Knowledge Base application provides a means for creating and organizing articles within a site.
+Itss perfect for creating and organizing information more formally than in a wiki.
 For example, it can be used to hierarchically organize articles to display professional product documentation or to form complete books or guides.
-It even lets you import article source files written in Markdown, automatically converting them into full-fledged Knowledge Base articles.
-It's easy to set up the knowledge base with a workflow that requires articles to be approved before they are published.
+It even lets you import article source files written in Markdown, automatically converting them into full-fledged knowledge base articles.
+It's easy to set up the Knowledge Base application with a workflow that requires articles to be approved before they are published.
-Additionally, the app lets administrators create article templates, to ensure that articles using the template follow a common structure and include certain kinds of information.
+Additionally, it lets administrators create article templates, to ensure that articles using the template follow a common structure and include certain kinds of information.

-Here are the Knowledge Base's new features:
+Here are the Knowledge Base application's new features:

 - Navigation built into the Knowledge Base Display
 - Suggestions interface for soliciting and managing article feedback